SkafteNicki/dtu_mlops/s1_development_environment/editor.md

 following exercises are just to get you started, but you can find many more tutorials [here](https://code.visualstudio.com/docs/python/python-tutorial).

-1. VS Code is a general editor for many languages, and to get proper *Python* support, we need to install some extensions.
-In the `action bar`, go to the `extension` tab and search for `python` in the marketplace.
-From here, we highly recommend installing the following packages:
+1. VS Code is a versatile editor that supports many languages.
+For Python development, install the following extensions:

     * [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python): general Python support for VS Code
     * [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance): language server for